ratwolfzero/hopalong_python/README.md

 ### Recap

-Overall, the two-pass approach strikes the best balance between speed, efficiency and simplicity and is therefore ideal for attractor calculations with a high number of iterations.
-Although the trajectory points need to be computed in both passes, the pitfalls of alternative solutions are avoided.
+Overall, The two-pass approach offers an excellent balance of speed, efficiency, and simplicity, making it ideal for attractor calculations that involve a high number of iterations.
+While the trajectory points must be computed during both passes, this method successfully avoids the drawbacks associated with alternative solutions.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)